Emergency Disinfection of Drinking Water

 - Locate a clean dropper from your medicine cabinet or emergency supply kit.

 - Locate a fresh liquid chlorine bleach or liquid chlorine bleach that is stored at room temperatures for less than one year.
-The label should say that it contains 8.25% of sodium hypochlorite.

 - Stir and let stand for 30 minutes.
 The water should have a slight chlorine odor.
 If it doesn’t, repeat the dosage and let stand for another 15 minutes before use.